dj3l4l/dj3l4l.github.io/about/index.md

 When I realised this, I decided to create a website (this website), which I would use to publish lesser-known but valuable concepts.
 My hopes are that the blogposts, projects and open-source code that I write will illustrate to others how valuable those consepts are.
 And perhaps even connect those ideas to more current and pressing issues.
 For example, the measurement and removal of unwanted bias from automated decision processes.

 There is no way to know when a paradigm shift will occur in Explainable AI, or what it will look like when it does occur.
-But I am confident that, whatever and whenever such a breakthrough will happen, it will not be due to the discovery of new and exotic methods for computationally encoding and decoding **patterns**.
+But I am confident that, whatever and whenever such a breakthrough will happen, it will not be due to the discovery of new and exotic methods for *computationally* encoding and decoding *patterns*.

-Rather, it will come from **practical and applicable** answers to questions such as: "Which patterns in a given context constitute **knowledge**?", "What do we mean when we say we **learn**?" and "How can all forms of **subjective** knowledge be described by an **objective** and **universally interpretable** mathematical language?".
+Rather, it will come from *practical and applicable* answers to questions such as: "Which patterns in a given context constitute *knowledge*?", "What do we mean when we say we *learn knowledge*?" and "How can all forms of *subjective* knowledge be described by an *objective* and *universally interpretable* mathematical language?".

 ## A Brief Rundown of My Technical Achievements